-Where possible, putting slow-release fertiliser granules in the planting hole will help your plants (and not weeds) get a good start.
+Where possible, putting slow-release fertiliser in the planting hole will help your plants (and not weeds) get a good start.
+Don't let it touch plant roots though, or it may burn them.
 Most natives grow without fertiliser but it will help them to grow more vigorously.
+Please follow the manufacturer's guidance when applying fertiliser as it can be harmful to the environment in high doses.